Chapter 18.12

 8. No roof-mounted signs shall be permitted.
 In addition, no wall signs shall project above the roofline of any building.

-C. Illumination of signs is permitted in accordance with the following provisions: the light from any illuminated sign shall not be of an intensity or brightness which will interfere with the reasonable enjoyment of residential properties in direct visual proximity to the sign.
+C. Illumination of signs is permitted in accordance with the following provisions: the light from any illuminated sign shall not be of an intensity or brightness greater than two foot-candles above ambient lighting, as measured at the property line of the nearest residentially zoned property.

-D. No sign shall have blinking, flashing or fluttering lights or other illuminated device which has a changing light intensity, brightness or color beacon lights are not permitted.
+D. Signs that have blinking, flashing or fluttering lights or other illuminated device which has a changing light intensity, brightness or color and beacon lights are not permitted.

 1. In any commercial zone, illuminated signs, if used, shall be white, amber or light-toned in color.

-3. Neither the direct nor reflected light from primary light sources shall create a hazard to operators of motor vehicles.
+3. Neither the direct nor reflected light from primary light sources may create a hazard to operators of motor vehicles.

 E. Temporary Signs.
 Signs of a temporary nature displaying products, commodities and/or activities must be placed inside of windows only.
 The total of all signs must not cover more than twenty-five percent of the total window area facing a public right-of-way.
 Temporary signs may not be posted for a period in excess of sixty days.
 No temporary signs may be illuminated, animated or lighted.
 Temporary signs may not be placed inside a window more than sixty days in any one calendar year.